simplicitesoftware/docs/content/CTG_50_docs/CTG_30_authentication/LSN_105_custom_auth_page/custom_auth_page.md

 custom authentication page or redirect
 =======================================
 > **Note**: This document only applies to **version 5.3.9** and above.

+> **Warning**: This auth bypasses some of the simplicité security.
+You are responsible for the security of this page.
+You should pay attention to the various vulnerabilities of a login page (such as sql injection, XSS, Brute Force Attack, Improper Error Handling ...) and password security.

 <h2 id="webappsettings">Webapp settings</h2>
-Then declare your custom authentication provider in the `AUTH_PROVIDERS` system parameter, e.g.:
+Declare your custom authentication provider in the `AUTH_PROVIDERS` system parameter, e.g.:

 ```json
 [